 Response: Understood.
 As the final architectural plan have not been developed, location of the deck can be adjusted for these units so as to not encroach on the setback.
-No dimensional relief is requested at this time.

 18. If wetland flags 47 - 54 and B1 - B11 delineate wetlands jurisdictional under the Massachusetts Wetland Protection Act, a Notice of Intent must be filed with Leicester Conservation Commission.